vierge-noire/cakephp-fixture-factories/docs/factories.md

 are deactivated when creating CakePHP entities and persisting them to the database.
 Validation may be reactivated / customized by overwriting
  `$marshallerOptions` and `$saveOptions` in the factory concerned.

+ ### Namespace

+ Assuming your application namespace in `App`, factories should be placed in the `App\Test\Factory` namespace of your application.
+ Or for a plugin Foo, in `Foo\Test\Factory`.

+ You may change that by setting in your configuration the key `TestFixtureNamespace` to the desired namespace.

  ### Next

  Let us see [how to use them](examples.md)...